stencila/stencila/CONTRIBUTING.md

 }
 ```

-You can specify a codec for a _property_ using `anyOf`.
+You can specify a parser for a _property_ using `anyOf`.
 For example, to allow `givenNames` to de provided as either a space separated values string or as an array of strings.

 ```yaml
 title: Person